Living and Studying

 Tahvel and timetables

-However, you will be able to view general timetables without logging in to Tahvel by entering the code of your study group.
-Please keep in mind that timetables will be finalised about a week before the semester starts, so until then they are incomplete.
-It is also not uncommon for some changes to take place after timetables have already been finalised.
+You can view general timetables without logging in to Tahvel by just using the study group codes.
+However, please keep in mind that timetables will be finalised about a week before the semester starts, so they are to be considered incomplete up to that point.
+It is also not that uncommon for some changes to take place after timetables have been finalised.

 Codes for study groups are created from programme codes and admission years.
 Here are the code names for international master’s programmes: